g3w-suite/g3w-suite-docker/README.md

 The Docker hub name for this image is `g3wsuite/postgis:11.0-2.5`

 ### HTTPS additional setup

+To active https with LetsEncrypt just follow the following instructions:

 - move `config/_nginx/django_ssl.conf` to `config/nginx/django_ssl.conf`
 - check the domain name in the `.env` file and in `config/nginx/django_ssl.conf`